 Our message from One Crisis at a Time to the Prime Minister is: “Please please please concentrate on handling one crisis at a time.”
-Parliament needs to reflect, protect and get the best deal in the time available.
+This month, Parliament needs to reflect, protect and extend.
 We want Government to concentrate on beating coronavirus.
 Only after it has done that, should Government carry out proper constructive negotiations with the EU.

-- Public opinion is on the side of extension.
+- Public opinion is on the side of a good deal for Britain

-- Professional bodies, traders, and a growing spectrum of opinion are advocating an extension collated in a regularly updated bulletin.
+- Professional bodies, traders, and a growing spectrum of opinion are advocating a good deal for Britain.